 Breast cancer is a complex disease with no simple solution.
 Every diagnosis is unique and puts lives at risk.
 We must stop breast cancer in its tracks, and research is the answer.

-Founded by Evelyn H. Lauder in 1993, the Breast Cancer Research Foundation (BCRF) is dedicated to being the end of breast cancer by advancing the world’s most promising research.
-BCRF is the largest private funder of breast cancer research in the world.
-We invest in a wide range of research—from prevention to metastasis—because each area of investigation informs another, propelling us toward the solutions we urgently need.
+Founded in 1993 by Evelyn H. Lauder, the Breast Cancer Research Foundation is the largest private funder of breast cancer research in the world.
+We invest in a wide range of research—prevention, diagnosis, treatment, survivorship, and metastasis—because each area of investigation informs another, propelling us toward the solutions we urgently need.

 With you, and the entire BCRF community, we are fueling the world’s most promising research.
 Join us—together, we will bring the end of breast cancer into focus.